ShekPaul/The_Spark_Foundation/README.md

 # The_Spark_Foundation

-# Data Science & Business Analytics Tasks
+# Data Science & Analytics Tasks

-#1 Prediction using Supervised Machine Learning
+# 1 Prediction using Supervised Machine Learning

 ● Predict the percentage of marks of an student based on the number of study hours